Urkaz/Bloodmoon/README.md

 # Bloodmoon
-Bloodmoon Mijnecraft mod.
+Bloodmoon Minecraft mod.

-The original mod, with more customizable settins, and compatibility with Custom Mob Spawner Mod.
+The original mod, with more customizable settings, and compatibility with Custom Mob Spawner Mod.